 If you or a loved one have suffered a nursing home accident, you need a lawyer as several problems may arise out of this one injury.
 You may be looking at having claims against multiple parties, and there will be a need to prove that the accident and the injury sustained are attributable to the negligence of the nursing home staff.

 The number of people entering nursing homes and assisted living facilities increases annually.
 This means the demands of the job can be overwhelming.
 It can take a toll on the nursing home staff and the quality of the care they give can be affected.
 This is how mistakes occur and how accidents happen.

 If you, your loved one, or anyone you know is involved in a nursing home accident, call Browning Law Firm for a free consultation.
 Your attorney can answer any questions or concerns you may have.
 It is important that they get a chance to review all the documentation you have.
 Bring the following for your initial meeting:

 - Accident and incident reports from the nursing home

 - Pictures of any injuries

 - Statements from other residents

 - Contact information for the nursing home

 - Name and contact information for any eye witnesses

 Your attorney will review this information.
-He will also do research to see what the nursing home’s history is for abuse and neglect.
+He will also conduct extensive research to find out what the nursing home’s history is for resident care and it has a history of abuse and neglect.
 He will work hard to get you the compensation your family deserves.
 Call now.
 The consultation is free and you pay nothing until you win your case.